paull10au/qsyd_InvocableEmailActions/CONTRIBUTING.md

  */
 ```
 - Class and interface names are **CamelCase**, with the exception of pseudo-namespace prefixes.
 It is recommended to use the whole word and avoid acronyms/abbreviations, **keeping in mind the 40 character limitation**.
-- File names should match the class or interface name and should end with .cls.
+- File names should match the class or interface name and should end with **.cls**.
 - Method names should be verbs in **lowerCamelCase**, eg. execute() or executeAsync().
-- Constants should be uppercase with logical underscore breakpoints, eg.
+- Constants should be **uppercase** with logical underscore breakpoints, eg.
 ```Apex
 private static final Map<String, String> APEX_PAGE_ACTIONS_MAP;
 private static final Integer MAX_WIDTH = 99;